MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 ---
-title: Setting up Telemetry in an App/Extension
+title: Setting up telemetry in an app/extension
-description: Describes how to configure an extension to send telemetry data to Azure Application Insights. ms.custom: na ms.date: 04/01/2021 ms.reviewer: na ms.topic: conceptual
+description: Describes how to configure an extension to send telemetry data to Azure Application Insights. ms.custom: na ms.date: 02/09/2024 ms.reviewer: solsen ms.topic: conceptual
 author: jswymer
 ---

-# Setting up Telemetry in an App/Extension
+# Setting up telemetry in an app/extension

 [!INCLUDE[2020_releasewave2.md](../includes/2020_releasewave2.md)]

 This article describes how to set up an extension to send telemetry data to [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)] for monitoring and analyzing. [!INCLUDE[prod_short](includes/prod_short.md)] emits telemetry data for several operations that occur when extension code is run.
 For an overview about the telemetry with [!INCLUDE[appinsights](../includes/azure-appinsights-name.md)], see [Monitoring and Analyzing Telemetry](../administration/telemetry-overview.md).

 This feature targets publishers of per-tenant or appsource extensions to give them insight into issues in their extensions before partners and customers report them.
-Note that you get data for all customers across the install base of the app/extension.
+You get data for all customers across the install base of the app/extension.

 Setting up telemetry in an App/Extension requires only 2-3 steps.